 After a long winter, during which tourism has suffered a major setback, starting from June tourists from some countries will probably start pouring into town.
 I am sad for all the businesses that had gone through this rough year: tourism, unfortunately, makes some nice places and activities a bit more difficult to enjoy for locals.

 Belem is typically one day visit: the neighborhood is not as big but the monuments, attractions, and cultural activities are so many you might need to go back for a second round.
-There are two parallel axes you can visit, and they are separated by the train line, so pay attention because there only a few over and under passage to cross: you can stay on the main road Rua da Junqueira/Rua do Belem or you can walk on the riverside, accessible from Avenida Brasilia.
+There are two parallel axes you can visit, and they are separated by the train line, so pay attention because there are only a few over and under passages to cross: you can stay on the main road Rua da Junqueira/Rua do Belem or you can walk on the riverside, accessible from Avenida Brasilia.
 The passages to cross are at Praça do Imperio (under, stairs), Torre de Belem (over stairs and bridge), Belem Station (over, stairs or ramp and bridge) and Maat Museum ) over (ramp and bridge)

 Monasteiro dos Jeronimos